CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 - _*D*_: data processing
 - _*K*_: Korp configuration
 - _*T*_: testing

+<a name="create-stories"></a>
+### 5. In the Epic, create a "Story" for each of the applicable task list sections which were previously copied to the Epic description.
+  - In case the resource is a completely new one and it has not been decided what should be done with it, just create the first story ("_shortname:_ Start negotiations with the depositor", see the first section of tasks below).
+  - Use the corresponding section title in the task list as the name of the Story.
+  - Replace "_shortname_" with the short name of the resource in question (use the "base" name only, excluding "-src" etc.).
+This makes it easier to see which resource is addressed in each individual Jira ticket.
+  - Copy & paste the appropriate task list from below to the description field of the Story.
+  - In each Story, you may adjust the list items and their order as appropriate for the resource in question.
+  For example, LBR records are only needed for RES licensed corpora.
+Thus, if you already know the corpus license will not be RES, you may remove or overstrike the LBR-related tasks.

 ## The task lists for the Stories in Epic